Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems: Application in mixed-spin systems with a real phase parameter and time evolution

-\cref{fig2} shows the stars of the spin-$s$ and spin-$1/2$ particles system with time evolution, fixed real phase parameter $\varphi$ and $\delta=0$.
-If the coefficients of the cubic equation are complex numbers, which means with time evolution, the roots are complex numbers generally.
-Obviously, if the roots are real numbers, the stars will be mapped to the prime meridian, or conversely.
-As shown in \cref{fig2-a,fig2-b}, we can use three stars, one star and one star to represent the analogous mutiplet stars, the analogous singlet star and the star of the pseudo spin, respectively.
-Moreover, focusing on one period of time, one set of the dots stars (mutiplet) will form a pattern that is plane symmetry around the prime meridian plane (red dots) and the others compose one pattern that have the same property together.
-Besides, all sets of the analogous mutiplet stars constitute closed curves together.
-While the blue stars (analogous singlet) only form one closed curves [\cref{fig2-c,fig2-d}].
-However, unlike other sets of stars, the stars of the pseudo spin are mapped to the prime meridian and have the northernmost (the north pole) and southernmost position at $\varphi=\pi/4+2k\pi$ with $t=n\sqrt{2}\pi$ and $\varphi=5\pi/4+2k\pi$ with $t=(2n+1)\pi/\sqrt{2}$ ($k,n$ are integers), respectively [\cref{fig2-e,fig2-f}].
+Figure \ref{fig2} shows the stars of the spin-$s$ and spin-$1/2$ particles system with time evolution, fixed real phase parameter $\varphi$ and $\delta=0$.
+As shown in Fig.~\ref{fig2}(a), we can use three (one and one) sets of stars to represent the analogous mutiplet (the analogous singlet and the pseudo spin, respectively).
+Moreover, focusing on one period of time, all stars of the mutiplet will jointly form a pattern that is plane symmetry around the prime meridian plane (Fig.~\ref{fig2}(b)).
+However, unlike other sets of stars, the stars of the pseudo spin are mapped to the prime meridian and have the northernmost (near the north pole) and southernmost position at $\varphi=\pi/4+2k\pi$ with $t=n\sqrt{2}\pi$ and $\varphi=5\pi/4+2k\pi$ with $t=(2n+1)\pi/\sqrt{2}$ ($k,n$ are integers), respectively (Figs.~\ref{fig2}(c) and~\ref{fig2}(d)).
+It means that the proportion of $|\psi\rangle_{s-1/2}$ has a lower bound and can asymptotically approach $100\%$ at specific time and phase parameters.